GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 ```
 ??? warning "This run requires 6GB of memory"

-    If your sssion was spawned with less than 8GB of memory, above run will fail with the following error
+    If your session was spawned with less than 8GB of memory, above run will fail with the following error
     ```
     Caused by:
     Process requirement exceeds available memory -- req: 6 GB; avail: 4 GB